Contract Basics & Responsibilities

 Review the terms of the policy

-You can review the contract checklist to see what terms and details should be in a contract.
+You should review the contract checklist to see what terms and details should be in a contract and the independent contractor policy.
 If you are interested in signing a contract to adopt new technology for the college, first review the information technology policy.

 Use a Reed contract